Tambralinga: Padmavamsa clan: 12th – mid 13th centuries

+Transitional era: late 13th century

 Heritage and restoration

 The city chronicle mentions a fortification when the town was refounded in 1278.
 The Ram Khamhaeng inscription of 1283 lists Nakhon Si Thammarat as one of the tributary kingdoms of Sukhothai.
 In the Old Javanese Desawarnana document of 1365, the Majapahit kingdom also recognised Nakhon Si Thammarat as belonging to Siam.
 In the Palatinate Law of King Trailok dated 1468, Nakhon Si Thammarat was listed as one of eight great cities (Phraya maha nakhon) belonging to the Ayutthaya Kingdom.
 During the reign of King Naresuan (r.
 1590–1605) it became a first class province (Mueang Ek).

 Restorations were recorded at the time of King Ramesuan (1388–1395), as well as King Narai (1656–1688) of Ayutthaya.
 The latter one was supported by the French engineer M. de la Mare.

 The walls of the town spread 456 meters from east to west, and 2,238 meters north to south, thus enclosing an area of about one square kilometre.
 The northern wall had only one gate, called Pratu Chai Nuea or Pratu Chai Sak, while the southern wall also had only one gate.
 To the east there were three gates, which connected the town with the sea.
 To the west were five gates.
 Today only the northern gate still exists, together with a short stretch of the northern city wall.